asdunnbe/NFL-BA/MonoGS+NFL_BA/README.md

 This repository contains the reference implementation of **NFL-BA** (Near-Field Light Bundle Adjustment).

 NFL-BA is implemented as a **plug-and-play** photometric optimization module, and in this repo we demonstrate it on top of the **MonoGS** SLAM / reconstruction backbone.

-The goal is to make it easy to reproduce our results by minimally modifying the original MonoGS codebase.
+The idea from this paper (correcting the image formulation model and bundle adjustment) works on multiple different backbones

 ## Overview